Gary, Indiana

 After we leave the restaurant, C tells me that the whole staff wants to know where I got my hat.

 On Friday, we do at the cabin what we do every year.
-The group arrives, slowly, over hours.
-We catch up, and we play the drinking games we learned back in the days when we were first learning about each other, but with a lot more care and a lot less coercion.
+We arrive, slowly, over hours.
+We catch up, while we play the drinking games we learned in the days when we first learned about each other, but with a lot less coercion and a lot more care.

 We say to each other, I hope we do this forever.

-The cabin is always in the rural Midwest, which means the surrounding neighborhoods have a different character than the big cities we mostly ended up living in.
+The cabin is always in the rural Midwest, meaning in neighborhoods with a different character than the big cities we mostly ended up living in.
 Lots of flags, some inevitable (MAKE AMERICA GREAT AGAIN), some angry (FUCK JOE BIDEN), some we can’t help but view as a sign of unwelcome for people who look like us.

-One year, after a few drinks, we begin scheming to steal the Confederate flag hanging from the porch of the house down the driveway.
-We end up chickening out, which is probably for the best.
+One year, after a few drinks, we backed down from a scheme to steal the Confederate flag hanging over the porch of the house down the driveway.

-This year, we call our trip CABINCON 2023, and make plans to speak in front of each other with slides about our life.
+This year, we call our trip CABINCON 2023, and prepare to speak in front of each other with slides about our life.
 We make lanyards of the conference schedule that say VIP SPEAKER in the front, and VIP DRINKER in the back.

 At the FedEx where we print the lanyards, the lady behind the counter wants to know where I got my hat.